2000 Houston Astros season: Performance overview

-Bagwell scored 152 runs to lead the major leagues.
-It was the highest total in a season since Lou Gehrig in 1936, and his 295 runs scored from 1999–2000 set a National League two-season record.
+Bagwell hit 47 home runs and scored 152 runs to establish Astros club records, both most recently set in 1997.
+Bagwell hit twenty-eight of the home runs at home to break the club record.{ Also leading the major leagues in runs scored, it was the highest total in a season since Lou Gehrig in 1936, and with 295 runs total from 1999–2000 established a National League two-season record.